Chippenham: 20th century

 In 1922, the school received further County and Government grants.
 In the inter-war years, numbers of pupils on roll increased steadily, and by 1929 there were 262.
 The Junior department was reorganised as a Kindergarten and Preparatory Form, catering for 61 children aged 8 to 10.
 However, the number of pupils over the age of 16 was proportionally small in comparison with the average for Wiltshire Grammar Schools, and so there was no separate sixth form, although a few pupils did go on to university, some with the aid of County Scholarships.

 By the early 1930s the buildings were overcrowded, and by 1935 pupil numbers had reached 288.
 Wiltshire County Council purchased Hardenhuish Park from the Clutterbuck family to satisfy the educational requirements of the growing town.
 In 1938, the Secondary Grammar School moved from Cocklebury Road to new buildings (since demolished) on the east side of Hardenhuish House.
 The old Manor House became the headmaster's room, the school library and some classrooms.
 The new school extended over 40 acres (16 hectares) of Hardenhuish Park; new buildings contained a hall, gymnasium, laboratories, classrooms, and cloakrooms.
 In 1939, the Preparatory department closed.

 By 1940 there were 414 pupils, of whom 25 were evacuees.
 10% were under the age of 11 and, still, only 2% over 16.
 The Cocklebury Road premises became Chippenham County Secondary Modern School, a senior mixed school taking children aged 11 and over from the primary schools of Chippenham and district.

-Modern
+Present day

-The nearest third-level institution is the University of Bath campus at Claverton Down, situated 12 miles to the west of Chippenham.
+The nearest third-level institution is the University of Bath campus at Claverton Down, 12 miles to the west of Chippenham.

-Tertiary

 Wiltshire College & University Centre, the successor to Chippenham Technical College, has a campus (built in 2015) on Cocklebury Road.

-Secondary

-Three secondary schools cater for students from age 11 through sixth form.
+Three secondary schools cater for students from age 11 through sixth form: